servo/servo.org/_posts/2026-02-03-january-in-servo.md

 ---
 layout:     post
 tags:       blog
-title:      "January in Servo: who knows?"
+title:      "January in Servo: text input, preloads, details styling, and more!"
 date:       2026-02-03
-summary:    hurr durr
+summary:    The web works hard, but Servo contributors work harder.
 categories:
 ---

+[**Servo 0.0.5**](https://github.com/servo/servo/releases/tag/v0.0.5) is here, bringing with it lots of bug fixes and improvements for JS and CSS features.

 <figure>
     <img src="{{ '/img/blog/2026-02-diffie.png' | url }}" alt="Servo 0.0.5 showing improved appearance of buttons, text inputs, radio buttons, and checkboxes, plus new support for ‘::details-content’ and ‘:open’ selectors">